BrianBock/ENPM661-Project3-Phase-4/README.md

 Start: (1035, 700), Goal: (9300, 7600)

-This project was built in Webots.
+This project was built in [Webots](https://cyberbotics.com/).

 ## Instructions for Running the Program - Phase 4

+Download and install Webots from https://cyberbotics.com/#download.
+Navigate to `\webots_project\worlds\phase4.wbt` and open that file in Webots.
+When the world has finished loading, hit the grey play button in the center of the top menu bar to play the simulation.
+You can watch the simulation run in near-real time, or use the button to the right of the play button to speed up the simulation.

 This project utilizes solution files exported from our [Phase 3](https://github.com/BrianBock/ENPM661-Project3-Phase-3).
 We've included the solution files required for the two start/goal configurations for this project.
-If you would like to try a different start and goal configuration, there are instructions on how to do so below.
+If you would like to try a different start and goal configuration, there are instructions on how to do so in the section below.

 ## Trying Different Start/Goal/Speed Configurations